ibm-cloud-docs/cloud-infrastructure/p-p-faqs.md

 {: #is-data-migration-supported}
 {: faq}

-No, RMM currently only supports local storage migration.
-For block or file performance and endurance volumes, consider using a 3rd party tool such as ``rsync``.
-A sample script using ``rsync`` can be found [here](https://github.com/IBM-Cloud/vpc-migration-tools).
+No, RMM currently supports local storage migration for Windows as well as Linux.
+RMM supports block performance and endurance volumes only in Linux.
+It's not supported in Windows.
+File performance and endurance volumes are not supported in Linux as well as Windows.
+For block or file performance and endurance volumes, consider using a third party tool such as `rsync`.
+A sample script using rsync can be found [here](https://github.com/IBM-Cloud/vpc-migration-tools).